nawabahmadreshi/documentation/pages/other/amp-journeys.md

 {% image src='/img/pages/features/journeys/amp-validation.png' center 2-thirds alt='AMP validation messages' %}

-### The AMP SDK is not integrated

-If Branch has not detected a click from your AMP page powered by the Branch AMP SDK, you will see an error on the **Validate & Test** step.
-[See what you need to add](#add-the-branch-amp-sdk-to-your-site).

 ### The selected template is not AMP-compatible

 If Branch has detected that you have selected a template that is not compatible with AMP, you will see an error on the **Validate & Test** step.
 [See which templates are currently compatible](#customization-limitations).